-The Nuala Pell Leadership Program provides opportunities to a select number of diverse, high-achieving student fellows at Salve Regina, exposing them to both the theory and practice of leadership.
+The Nuala Pell Leadership Program provides leadership development opportunities to a select number of diverse, high-achieving student fellows at Salve Regina, exposing them to both the theory and practice of leadership.
 Named in honor of the late Nuala Pell, wife of Sen. Claiborne Pell and an avid supporter of public service, the program aims to build leadership skills that can be used in the classroom and beyond.

 “The Nuala Pell Leadership trip to Washington, DC was the opportunity of a lifetime.
 It was truly inspiring to hear leadership advice and success stories from such influential people.
 I have a much deeper understanding of what it takes to be an effective leader . . . .”
 Devin Smith, Class of 2018